Scripture Reading: Psalms 87 - 89 …

 He says in verses 3-4, "You said, 'I have made a covenant with my chosen one, I have sworn to David my servant, - I will establish your line forever and make your throne firm through all generations.'"
 In Jesus Christ God kept His promise to King David.
 He says again in verses 28-29: "I will maintain my love to him forever, and my covenant with him will never fail.
 I will establish his line forever, his throne as long as the heavens endure."
 And in verses 34-36: "I will not violate my covenant or alter what my lips have uttered.
 Once for all, I have sworn by my holiness - and I will not lie to David - that his line will continue forever and his throne endure before me like the sun."

-God knows what is happening in your life.
-There are times when our Father in heaven disciplines us (Hebrews 12:7-11), but not every trial is discipline.
-There are times when God is "pruning" us (John 15:2) and there are times when God "refines" us (I Peter 1:7).
-But ALWAYS God is faithful to us and He never leaves us or forsakes us.
-Those who draw near to God through faith in Jesus stand firm on the promises of God and do not waver because He IS faithful to those who call upon Him in the name of Jesus.
+We who draw near to God today through faith in Jesus Christ know that God keeps His promises and that He IS faithful to those who call upon Him in the name of Jesus.
 Do that today and do not be shaken by circumstances or trials in Your life.
-He is still the God of Abraham, Isaac, Jacob and David … and His love and faithfulness endure FOREVER!!
+Trust in the Lord your God, for He is still the God of Abraham, Isaac, Jacob and David … and His love and faithfulness endure FOREVER!!